bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ## Tutorial

-#####  Connect to the Guillimin HPC
+#####  Connect to the Mammouth HPC

 We will need the HPC for some of the steps, so we'll open a shell access now.
 Replace *lect99* with your login name.

 ```
-ssh lect99@guillimin.clumeq.ca
+ssh lect99@workshop103.ccs.usherbrooke.ca
 ```

 You will be in your home folder.
-At this step, before continuing, please make sure that you followed the instructions in the section **"The first time you log in"** of the [Guillimin guide](using_the_guillimin_hpc.md).
-If you don't, compute jobs will not execute normally.

 ##### Prepare directory for module 4